SAP-archive/mta-job-scheduler/README.md

 The long running job example is included in a branch of the repository called [nodejs-wrk](https://github.com/SAP-samples/mta-job-scheduler/tree/nodejs-wrk).

 **Note:** Since the nature of using the job scheduler is to trigger jobs that execute in the future or over a long time period, you can't see the evidence of thieir eventual running in a web browser.
 You must watch the logs of the srv (or wrk) module to see the when they ran and what the results of their running were.
-When using the SAP Cloud Platform, use the following cf command.
+When using the SAP Business Technology Platform, use the following cf command.

 ```
 cf logs job-sched-srv